formix/MegaCityOne/README.md

 ```

 Note that by default, the running thread current user corresponds to a
-WindowsPrincipal for your user with your assignated groups or
+WindowsPrincipal with your Windows defined groups or IUSR_SOMETHING
-IUSR_SOMETHING for web applications (unless using IIS Windows
+for web applications (unless using IIS Windows authentication).
-authentication).

 ## How to Judge

 Judging perps and interpreting the Law require years of long lasting studies
 and a lot of bloody practices in dangerous dark alleys.
-To help you to do
+To help you do
-this dangerous task, MegaCityOne offers Judges that will do that for you in
+this dangerous task, MegaCityOne offers Judges that will execute your
-different ways.
+legislation in different ways.

 ### JudgeDredd